openhab/org.openhab.binding.zwave/doc/benext/builtindimmer_0_0.md

 ### Parameter 13: Auto meter report: time

 Auto meter report: time
-A time value that has to be passed compared to a previous sent value before a unsolicited meter report is sent.

-Minimum value = 10 seconds  Maximum value = 255 seconds
+<p&gtA time value that has to be passed compared to a previous sent value before a unsolicited meter report is sent.</p&gt <p&gtMinimum value = 10 seconds  Maximum value = 255 seconds</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```10```.